 My students are also informed of the expected outputs.
 I would usually say, “at the end of the learning activities, you are expected to …”.
 It’s ideal to let the learners know what to expect in a particular learning activity.
 It will somehow make them ready and interested.

 Also, before the assessment stage, it’s important to present to the learners how they are graded.
-Yes, your prepared rubrics take the center stage of the assessment process.
+Yes, your prepared rubrics take center stage in the assessment process.

-4. Make class discussions interactive
+4. Make class discussions interactive.

-I am offstage more often times and I let my students take the center stage.
+I am offstage more often and I let my students take center stage.
 I involve them to create successful learning outcomes.
-For me, using small group discussions and pair activity will make learners more active and independent.
+For me, using small group discussions and pair activities will make learners more active and independent.

 In the study of Rodin T. Bye, entitled “The Teacher as a Facilitator of Learning”, it is clearly emphasized that a teacher must facilitate learning activities to help the students achieve the desired learning outcomes.

 It is somewhat stressful and will bring us self-doubt.
 It is quite an agony on our part if we unintentionally become soporific agents to our students.

 Yes, as effective teachers we are not the ‘sleeping pill’ of our students.
 If students are bored, they tend to get to sleep in your class and this will give us an undesirable reaction I suppose.

 The students should not just pay attention but also become active participants in the teaching-learning process.
-I keep them engaged.
+I will keep them engaged.
 When I ask questions, I always involve everybody.
-How I do it?
+How do I do it?

-5. Be an innovative teacher
+5. Be an innovative teacher.

 Having taught for more than a decade, I’ve had the best chances of using innovative actions in my classroom.
 Being innovative doesn’t only mean integrating technology into your classroom activities.

 I have made sure that my pedagogical bag of tricks is filled with innovations and great ideas to make teaching and learning successful.

 The best teacher always innovates.
 With the best intention of teaching, one can really achieve something really spectacular.
 Across classrooms, I have witnessed various teaching approaches that either succeeded or failed.

 I give my students a real-world scenario that will ignite their best interests.
-The eagerness and the ability of my students to be active participants of learning have a particular space in the classroom.
+The eagerness and the ability of my students to be active participants in learning have a particular space in the classroom.

-6. Promote and maintain a positive culture in the classroom
+6. Promote and maintain a positive culture in the classroom.

 The classroom is the safest place where we can interact with our students.
-Hence, effective teachers set the mood and tone very carefully to make the classroom really a welcoming learning environment.
+Hence, effective teachers set the mood and tone very carefully to make the classroom a really welcoming learning environment.

 Having and maintaining a positive culture in the classroom is the key to effective teaching and learning.
-To keep my students motivated to learn, I should be passionate enough on the subject matter to teach.
+To keep my students motivated to learn, I should be passionate enough about the subject matter to teach.

 If teachers respect this in a sense, more likely, students will get really motivated and excited to learn.
 It is a lot easier to reach out to students if they are motivated.

 As my students come with the natural desire to learn, I get more passionate to give them my support and dedication to inspire them to reach greater heights of learning.

-With my positive attitude, I am actually encouraging my students to express themselves and to share their opinions and ideas.
-I show them that I process their answers.
+With my positive attitude, I am encouraging my students to express themselves and to share their opinions and ideas.
+I showed them that I process their answers.

-7. Support students in their extra-curricular activities
+7. Support students in their extra-curricular activities.

 One way of helping students gain confidence is by showing that you are their supportive teacher.
 I let my students know that I am with them every step of the way.
 Encouraging them to participate in different extracurricular activities helps them boost their confidence.